 The University of East Anglia administers different scholarships and bursaries for candidates commencing MA and PhD study.
 These competitive awards are restricted to candidates who have been offered a place to undertake research at UEA.
 SRU candidates are strongly supported in applications for CHASE funding, UEA and other grants and have a very high success rates.
 Please see the graduate school page for further information.

-UEA as part of the Consortium for Humanities and the Arts South-East (CHASE) also offers scholarships across the consortium for MA and PhD entry in September 2018.
+UEA as part of the Consortium for Humanities and the Arts South-East (CHASE) also offers scholarships across the consortium for PhD entry in September 2019.